In this guide, I will show you how to teach yoga online using Zoom, Youtube Live, Facebook Live and other platforms.

 There’s good things about online yoga lessons for students, too.

-For yoga students, the forced closure of yoga studios means that it is more important now than ever to support your health.
+For students, the forced closure of studios means that it is more important now than ever to support your health.
 If you have been forced to stop going to work then it is also an opportune moment to develop your practice.
-And finally, it is important to support your local yoga studio as they move online.
+And finally, it is important to support your local teachers.

 Live streaming on Zoom, Facebook Live or Youtube Live, or recording videos

-For those of you who already run a yoga studio I highly advise you to teach yoga online in live streams from your usual studio.
+For those of you who already run a studio, I highly advise you to teach yoga online in live streams from your usual studio.
 You want your students to feel like they are still in your actual classes.

-First up, ask your teachers to support you by doing videos at the studio (if this is allowed in your area during the pandemic—which you will need to check).
+First up, ask your teachers to support you by doing videos at your location (if this is allowed in your area—which you will need to check).
 Otherwise, shoot the videos yourself.

-To do this, you will of course need a high-quality camera with a tripod set-up in the studio.
+To do this, you will need a high-quality camera with a tripod in the studio.
 I won’t talk about actually using the camera or lighting or anything like that because that’s more a topic for a tech blog.

-Next, make sure to tell your members that you will be doing online classes.
-Hopefully you have a Facebook page or some other way to reach out to your members to inform them.
+Next, make sure to tell your members that you will be doing lessons on the internet.
+Hopefully, you have a Facebook page or some other way to reach out to your members to inform them.
 Give them at least a few days notice before the class.

 Make sure you are interacting with your audience by responding to their comments.
 This will make them feel like they are part of the lesson, which is precisely what you want.

-Have a place to except donations for your online yoga classes, such as via PayPal.
+Have a place to accept donations, such as via PayPal.
 Ask your members to contribute via donations.

 Thank your members for their support.

-Before I reveal how to run a yoga studio online, there are a few laws that we have to adhere to.
-I think that if we briefly recount these laws you will start to see why there is only one option for managing your yoga studio in March 2020, April 2020, and, well, however long this pandemic goes on for, which could be many months.
+Before I reveal how to run a studio online, there are a few laws that we have to adhere to.
+I think that if we briefly recount these laws you will start to see why there is only one option for managing your lessons for however long this situation goes on for, which could be many months.

 The Rules And Laws of moving your existing studio online

 2: Do not use the virus for your marketing.
-Yes, some yoga studios have intentionally used the fear of coronavirus to market their business and they have had their licenses revoked.
-I’m going to suggest that you do not directly reference the virus in any part of your marketing.
-Not only is this immoral, it is a terrible business move.
+Yes, some companies have intentionally used the fear of the situation to market their business and they have had their licenses revoked Not only is this immoral, it is a terrible business move.

 4: Keep running lessons (more on this in just a moment)

-5: Refuse to close.
+5: Refuse to close your business.
 Period.
 As bad as the time is it is also a financial opportunity.
 Because other studios will close.
 You will end up with less competition.
 By fighting through this rough patch you will come out on the other side stronger (and with more students).

 *If you need help with this, email me at Paulh [AT] TheDailyMeditation.com